 Sweat with white wine 4, let it evaporate, then pour in the water 5 and the tomato puree 6.
-Stir and continue cooking for about 3 hours or until the sauce has set.
+Stir and continue cooking for about 3 hours or until the sauce has thickened.

-In the meantime, prepare the béchamel sauce: heat the milk in a saucepan 7; separately, melt the 1/2 cup (100 g) of butter over low heat 8, then turn off the heat and add the cup (100 g) of flour all at once 9,
+In the meantime, prepare the béchamel sauce: heat the milk in a saucepan 7; separately, melt the butter over low heat 8, then turn off the heat and add the cup (100 g) of flour all at once 9,

 whisking quickly to prevent lumps from forming 10.
-Put the pan back on gentle heat and stir until it becomes golden; pour a little hot milk over the butter and flour mixture to dilute the bottom 11, then add the rest, whisking all along.
-Add salt and nutmeg to taste 12
+Put the pan back over low heat and stir until it becomes golden; pour a little hot milk over the butter and flour mixture to dilute the bottom 11, then add the rest, whisking all along.
+Add salt and nutmeg to taste.
+12

-Cook for 5-6 minutes on a low heat until the sauce thickens 13.
-Let it cool down and prepare the crepes: mix the milk and eggs in a bowl 14.
-Mix thoroughly 15.
+Cook for 5-6 minutes over low heat until the sauce thickens 13.
+Let it cool and prepare the crepes: thoroughly mix the milk 14 and eggs in a bowl.
+15

 In the meantime, the sauce will have reached the right consistency, season with salt and pepper, add the peas 22 and continue cooking for another 5 minutes.
 Once the sauce 23 is ready, transfer it to a bowl and dilute it with a spoonful of béchamel sauce 24.

 Roll up the crepe 28 to create the cannellone (filled pasta tube) and place it in the pan 29.
 Keep going this way until you have used up all the remaining crepes.
-Once you have filled the baking dish, spread a generous layer of béchamel sauce on the surface 30,
+Once you have filled the baking dish, spread a generous layer of béchamel sauce on top 30,

 Flavor with thyme sprigs 31 and season with a sprinkling of grated Parmesan cheese 32.
 Cook in a static oven preheated to 350°F (180°C) for about 10 minutes, then switch to grill mode at 460°F (240°C) for 5 minutes or the time needed to brown the surface.
 When cooked, let your crespelle (crepes) cannelloni pasta cool down slightly and serve 33.

-The crespelle can be stored in the fridge for up to one day.
+The crespelle can be stored in the refrigerator for up to one day.

-For a veggie version, simply replace the ragout with a ricotta and spinach filling.
-If you're short of time you can make a faster sauce with sausage!
+For a veggie version, simply replace the ragu with a ricotta and spinach filling.
+If you are pressed for time, you can make a faster sauce with sausage!